-In 2018, we are providing support to two of Mitrataa's projects:
+Since 2018, we have been providing support to two of Mitrataa's projects:

 Micro-entrepreneurs Platform Programme - Connecting Skills (and Products) with Markets

 Social entrepreneurship is a better alternative to aid dependency for addressing social issues.
 Many of the women Mitrataa works with have wonderful skills – sewing, art (painting on to clothes/t-shirts/silk), cooking etc. But they don’t know how to reach a market for this to create sustainable businesses.
 Mitrataa is working on creating a platform which could link customers up with the women’s skills.

 Mitrataa wants the women to be independent, tapping into local need on small scale connections as they cannot make large quantities.
 Their passion and skill is meeting their customer’s individual needs.
 The plan is to create a brand so people will recognise it as a place to go and connect with someone who can fulfil their needs for unique gifts, daily challenges or simply to spoil themselves.